kellylab/Fireworks/README.md

 [![Build Status](https://travis-ci.org/kellylab/fireworks.svg?branch=development)](https://travis-ci.org/kellylab/fireworks)

-# fireworks
+# Fireworks - PyTorch with DataFrames

 Introduction
 =====================================

-The goal of fireworks is to make machine learning research more reproducible and consistent by providing tools to construct machine learning pipelines (the process of going from a raw dataset to a model to training that model, saving checkpoints, and analyzing its results) in a modular and structured manner.
+This library provides an implementation of DataFrames which are compatible with PyTorch Tensors.
+This means that you can construct models that refer to their inputs by column name, which makes it easier to keep track of your variables when working with complex datasets.
+This also makes it easier to integrate those models into your existing Pandas-based data science workflow.

-Specifically, fireworks is a batch-processing framework for Python and PyTorch.
-It is meant to provide an easy method to stream data from a dataset into a machine learning model while performing preprocessing steps such as randomization, train/test split, batch normalization, etc. along the way. fireworks offers more flexibility and structure for constructing input pipelines than the built-in dataset modules in PyTorch, but is also meant to be easier to use than frameworks such as Apache Spark.
-In particular, fireworks makes it easy to move objects to and from torch.Tensor and to and from the GPU, which is not natively possible in other batch-processing frameworks.
+Additionally, we provide a complete machine learning framework built around DataFrames to facilitate model training, saving/loading, preprocessing, and hyperparameter optimization.

 Overview
 =====================================

-Data is represented in fireworks using an object called a Message, which generalizes the concept of a DataFrame to include PyTorch tensors (analogous to a TensorFrame in other frameworks).
-This data structure is popular in data science because of how well it organizes information while remaining flexible enough to facilitate any statistical analysis.
+Data is represented in Fireworks using an object called a Message, which generalizes the concept of a DataFrame to include PyTorch tensors (analogous to a TensorFrame in other frameworks).
+This data structure is popular in statistical research because of how well it organizes information while remaining flexible enough to facilitate any statistical analysis.
 By providing an implementation of a DataFrame that supports torch.Tensor objects, we can now use this data structure with PyTorch.
 You can easily to move columns in a Message to and from torch.Tensor and to and from the GPU all within one object.

-fireworks provides a set of abstract primitives (Pipes, Junctions, and Models) that can be be used to implement specific operations and then be stacked together to construct a data pipeline.
+We provide a set of abstract primitives (Pipes, Junctions, and Models) that can be be used to implement specific operations and can be stacked together to construct a data pipeline.
 Because of the standardization of input/output that these primitives expect, these components are reusable.
 Rather than constructing a new data pipeline in an ad-hoc manner for every project, you can modularly compose your pipeline using existing components provided by fireworks or that you have made previously.

 This library also provides a set of tools built around these components.
 There are modules here for training machine learning models, reading and writing to databases using Messages, hyperparameter optimization, and saving/loading snapshots/logs of your data pipeline for re-usability and reproducibility.